ebouchut-laplateforme/project-html-css-form/README.md

 - 3 grid items are centered (see the red arrows in the grid snapshot above):
     - The form title (`<legend>`
     - The `Sign Up` submit button/field
-    - The paragraph with a Login link
+    - The paragraph with a login link

   ```css
   #grid-container-form {